-- To improve your chances of successfully giving up smoking you should stop smoking completely when you start to use the lozenges and when you are using the lozenges - Use the "How to suck the lozenge" instructions to make sure that you suck the lozenge correctly to release the nicotine - Suck the lozenge.
+- To improve your chances of successfully giving up smoking you should stop smoking completely when you start to use the lozenges and when you are using the lozenges - Use the "How to suck the lozenge" instructions to make sure that you suck the lozenge correctly to release the nicotine. - Suck the lozenge.
 Do not chew or swallow it.
-The lozenges are available in two strengths.
-Use the information and table below to decide which strength of lozenge to use. - The 1 mg lozenges should be used for smokers smoking less than 20 cigarettes a day. - Smokers who smoke more than 30 cigarettes a day and those who have previously failed to stop smoking with the aid of nicotine replacement therapy should use the 2 mg lozenge.